-What is less therapeutic, is the question, whether I should eat a piece of cake before going to bed.
-I am certainly hungry enough – or is it just a fancy?
-Or am I simply tired after hard training or stress at work?
-Anyway, an inner conversation is taking place, all about feelings.
+What will make me happier, is the question I ask when considering whether I should eat a piece of cake before going to bed or not.
+I am certainly hungry enough – or is it just a treat?
+Am I simply tired after hard training or stress at work?
+Anyway, an inner conversation is taking place, all about my feelings.
 These feelings are manifold: Anticipation of the pleasure of the first bite through the thick icing clashes with questions like Am I really hungry?
 Will I be more content after I have eaten the cake or rather if I don’t eat it?
 Everyone know these feelings – especially athletes, because weight in your sporting instrument on on your body is significant.

 Well, I didn’t buy the titanium bolts but this was perhaps while for me the 5 grammes are not so relevant.
 From 2003 to 2006, I lost 50kg body weight.
 That is 10,000 x 5 grammes.
 And on the way from 133kg colossus, to 83kg ironman, and afterwards, where I have managed to keep the weight stable, I gained so much knowledge, insight and experience, that although a saving of 5 grammes on my racing bike would be nice, there are things which are more important for my campaign against overweight.

 One of these central questions is the many reasons for eating!
 If I ask my sports students to name the most important reason for eating, I regularly get the answer “hunger”.
 Is that right though?
 So I ask them “When were you last hungry?”
 I don’t just mean a slight superficial pang but a really strong pressing nagging hunger.
 Perhaps this might be the time to look at yourself more closely and to ask what your own reasons are for eating.